End impunity for police violence in Nigeria

-Survivors have risked everything to tell their stories and seek justice, while the loved ones of those who have died do the same.
+Survivors of SARS officers’ abuses have risked everything to tell their stories and seek justice, while the loved ones of those who have died do the same.
 The cases of brutality have prompted Nigerians to call for a reform of police through protests and campaigns.
 It is time to finally end impunity for police brutality and torture in Nigeria.